Garbage and Recycling

 Recycling collection has now transitioned to carts that say 'Recyclable Items Only' on them, all recyclable items are to be placed in the bin, no sorting is required.
 Contact Mary Jo Muellenbach at 920-898-5682 if you have questions with regard to how this process works.

-The Town of New Holstein has curbside garbage and recycling pickup provided by Advanced Disposal.
-Each residence is required to have an Advanced Disposal garbage bin.
+The Town of New Holstein has curbside garbage and recycling pickup provided by GFL.
+Each residence is required to have a garbage and recycling bin provided by or approved by the Towns current Garbage Hauler.
 The fee's for garbage and recycling is included on your property tax bill each year.

 Garbage / Recycling Pick Up:

 - Every other Wednesday north of Fur Farm Road